lslaine/Sunrise/README.md

 After the infrastructure is successfully provisioned (even partially), switch to using the remote backend.

-If not already set correctly, update the bucket name in backend.tf to match the GCS bucket created during provisioning:
+If not already set correctly, update the bucket name in backend.tf to match the GCS bucket created during provisioning by replacing `<your-project-id>`:

 ```hcl
 terraform {